jolicode/JoliTypo/README.md

 # Introduction

 JoliTypo is a tool fixing [Microtypography](https://en.wikipedia.org/wiki/Microtypography) glitches inside your HTML content.
-When your CMS output `" "` instead of `“ ”` or `...` instead of `…`, JoliTypo can help.
+When your CMS outputs `" "` instead of `“ ”` or `...` instead of `…`, JoliTypo can help.

 ```php
 use JoliTypo\Fixer;